Division of Angas (1949–1977)

 The Division of Angas was an Australian Electoral Division in South Australia.
-The division was created in 1949 and abolished in 1977.
-It was named for George Fife Angas, a South Australian pioneer.
+The division was proclaimed at the redistribution of 11 May 1949 and abolished in 1977.
+It was named for George Fife Angas, a South Australian pioneer politician, banker and pastoralist who played a significant part in the formation and establishment of the Province of South Australia.

+Geography

-Angas was based in eastern and north-eastern rural areas including Mount Barker, Murray Bridge and Renmark.
-Until 1955 the seat had originally continued north, half way to the northern border of South Australia.
+Angas was based in eastern and north-eastern rural areas of South Australia including Mount Barker, Murray Bridge, Loxton, Renmark and originally included the township of Angaston on the eastern boundary.
+Until 1955 the seat had originally continued north, halfway to the northern border of South Australia.
 From that point, the seat's boundaries remained relatively stable.

+History

+This was the second incarnation of Division the first being in Division of Angas (1903–1934) on different boundaries.
+The seat was proclaimed at the redistribution of 11 May 1949 when the number of Divisions in South Australia increased to 10.
+It was first contested at the 1949 federal electionand was won by Sir Alexander Russell "Alick" Downer, son of Sir John William Downer a former Premier and Senator of South Australia, who had joined the newly formed Liberal Party of Australia.
 It was a safe to very safe seat for the Liberal Party throughout its history.